See additional exhibit collection guides

 From its inception, Baker Library has collected rare and unique materials that focus on the evolution of business and industry.

-Special Collections' de Gaspé Beaubien Reading Room is open to all users by appointment.
-Please contact firstname.lastname@example.org for additional information on our access policies.
+Special Collections and Archives' de Gaspé Beaubien Reading Room is open to all users.
+Schedule an appointment to confirm the material in which you're interested is available and ready for you in the reading room when you arrive.
+Please contact email@example.com for additional information on our access policies.

 If you are unable to visit to use our collections, please reach out to us at firstname.lastname@example.org so we can work together to meet your research needs.